bg-mohamed/RFS677-Y/README.md

 <h1 align="center">Hi 👋, I'm M0ham3d </h1>
 <h3 align="left">A reconversed Petroleum engineer, I've never coded before 04/2021.
-The last time I coded some lines was with TurboPascal :D (I know I'm old) when I was in my final high school year 2002 and with C & Matlab when I was on the preparatory classes for Engineering school 2003</h3>
+The last time I coded some lines was with TurboPascal :older_man: (I know I'm old) when I was in my final high school year 2002 and with C & Matlab when I was on the preparatory classes for Engineering school 2003</h3>

 <h3 align="left">I've started this github in order to host and shares my academic mini-projects related to my master degree.